eabeam/HCOL185.f22/powercalc.md

     - You can get this using Excel, for example, with `=NORM.S.INV(1-0.05/2)` for $\alpha = 0.05$
     - Same with $z_{1-\beta}$, where $\beta$ is the likelihood of type II error.
   - Alternatively, you can see the [technical documentation](https://www.3ieimpact.org/sites/default/files/2019-01/wp26-power-calculation.pdf) from 3ie.
-- **:star: Recommended :star:** this [handy spreadsheet](https://www.3ieimpact.org/evidence-hub/publications/working-papers/power-calculation-causal-inference-social-science-sample) from 3ie, which lets you calculate sample size or minimum detectable effect size..
-Select "Download map (excel)" to access an extremely helpful workbook.
-The relevant tab is 7.1.3.
-See walk-through below.
-There is [full technical documentation](https://www.3ieimpact.org/sites/default/files/2019-01/wp26-power-calculation.pdf) available as well.
 - Using [G*Power](https://www.psychologie.hhu.de/arbeitsgruppen/allgemeine-psychologie-und-arbeitspsychologie/gpower).
 - Using other web resources, like [this one](https://select-statistics.co.uk/calculators/sample-size-calculator-two-proportions/) from Select Statistical Services (note that this one yields the sample size **per arm** with a two-arm study and equal split between the two arms)
 - In Stata.
 I find this easiest, but that's because I use Stata a LOT.
 You will need to download Stata from the [UVM Software Portal](https://software.uvm.edu/) first.